 Here are some significant distinctions between deciding whether to invest or trade.
 These can help you determine and understand which suits your goals and risk tolerance.

-To buy stocks for a short period and take advantage of any pricing mistakes in the market.
+Objective | To buy and hold stocks for the long term and make your capital grow | To buy stocks for a short period and take advantage of any pricing mistakes in the market. |

-Higher fees due to regular transactions
+Costs | Limited fees due to minimal transactions | Higher fees due to regular transactions |

 Investor vs. Trader: Deciding Which One Suits You